NoaCamping/Journal/README.md

-# Journal - not ready yet
+# Journal
 Journal for customers including tasks and posts for each customer using React
+Designed for desktop only.